andrefigueira/.context-designs/README.md

 - Generate mobile-responsive code
 - Create reusable, production-ready output

-That's it.
-From idea to implementation in seconds.
+**That's it.
+From idea to implementation in seconds.**

+The `.context/` groundwork you laid enables:
+- Shorter, more direct prompts
+- Consistent output across all components
+- Zero need to repeat styling preferences
+- Automatic adherence to your standards
+- AI that understands your codebase deeply

 ---

-## 📚 Available Templates
+## Available Templates

 Each template demonstrates the power of the Claude Code + .context workflow: